-Albert Rizzo is highly respected by his clients and peers.
+Al is highly respected by his clients and peers.
 His successes as a litigator, negotiator and mediator are numerous.
-He serves as outsourced General Counsel for small and mid-size closely-held businesses, individual entrepreneurs and start-up companies.
-And, because of his particular expertise in employment law and human resources issues, he acts as a legal consultant to Human Resources departments for small and mid-size companies.
+He serves as outsourced General Counsel for many small and closely-held businesses, individual entrepreneurs and start-up companies.
+And, because of his particular qualifications in employment law and human resources issues, he often acts as a legal consultant to Human Resources managers and personnel.

 As a trained and certified mediator and arbitrator, he brings to the table an impressive wealth of litigation and business experience representing numerous clients in the New York State and Federal courts, as well as in arbitration, mediation and administrative proceedings.
-As a business owner, he understands the legal issues and challenges that small companies face--from formation to conflict management and dispute resolution.
+As a business owner, he understands the legal issues and challenges that companies face--from formation to conflict management to potential litigation.

 He is admitted to practice before the Supreme Court of the United States, the Federal courts of the Southern District of New York, Eastern District of New York, Northern District of New York, and the District of New Jersey, as well as the state trial and appellate courts of New York.